irons163/IRIPCamera-swift/README.md

 - Pressing `Done` button, then the program will try to connect and play it.

 ### Advanced
+- Support `fisheye` camera, you need tune it a bit to make it works.
 - There are already some codes for custome network connection like IP Cam in this project.
 See how the `IRCustomStreamConnector` + `IRCustomStreamConnectionRequest` + `IRStreamConnectionResponse` + `DeviceClass` work.
 - The codes for how you connect to your IP Cam are not implement(Login, Query, etc...).
 You need to customize it.